postcss/postcss/docs/architecture.md

  - *Split it into lexical analysis/parsing steps (source string → tokens → AST)*

     This is the way of how we do it in PostCSS and also the most popular one.
-    A lot of parsers like [`Babylon` (parser behind Babel)](), [`CSSTree`]() were written in this way.
+    A lot of parsers like [`Babylon` (parser behind Babel)](https://github.com/babel/babel/tree/master/packages/babylon), [`CSSTree`](https://github.com/csstree/csstree) were written in such way.
     The main reasons to separate tokenization from parsing steps are performance and abstracting complexity.

-Let thing about why second way is better for our needs.
+Let think about why second way is better for our needs.

 First of all because string to tokens step takes more time than parsing step.
 We operate on large source string and process it char by char, this is why it is very inefficient operation in terms of performance and we should perform it only once.

-But from other side tokens to AST transformation is logically more complex so with such separation we could write very fast tokenizer (but from this comes sometimes hard to read code) and easy-to-read (but slow) parser.
+But from other side tokens to AST transformation is logically more complex so with such separation we could write very fast tokenizer (but from this comes sometimes hard to read code) and easy to read (but slow) parser.

 Summing it up splitting in two steps improve performance and code readability.

-So now lets look more closely on structures that play main role in PostCSS' workflow.
+So now lets look more closely on structures that play main role in PostCSS workflow.

 ### Core Structures